skypilot-org/skypilot/docs/source/running-jobs/environment-variables.rst

    * - ``SKYPILOT_SETUP_NODE_IPS``
      - A string of IP addresses of the nodes in the cluster with the same order as the node ranks, where each line contains one IP address.
      - 1.2.3.4
+    * - ``SKYPILOT_TASK_ID``
+     - A unique ID assigned to each task.

+       Please refer to the description in the :ref:`environment variables for run <env-vars-for-run>`.

+       This environment variable is available only when the task is submitted with :code:`sky launch --detach-setup`, or run as a managed spot job.
+     - sky-2023-07-06-21-18-31-563597_myclus_1

+       managed spot job: sky-managed-2023-07-06-21-18-31-563597_my-job-name_1-1
    * - ``SKYPILOT_SERVE_REPLICA_ID``
      - The ID of a replica within the service (starting from 1).
 Available only for a :ref:`service <sky-serve>`'s replica task.
      - 1

 Since setup commands always run on all nodes of a cluster, SkyPilot ensures both of these environment variables (the ranks and the IP list) never change across multiple setups on the same cluster.

+.. _env-vars-for-run:

 Environment variables for ``run``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~